-In a bowl mix together flour, salt, and ricotta with hands.
+In a bowl mix together flour, salt, ricotta and water with hands.
 At first the dough may seem sticky, but work the dough squeezing it together for about 2 minutes.

 After 2 minutes the dough should be relatively formed together - enough that you can make a big ball.

 Turn the dough onto a floured surface and knead for another 1-2 minutes.
 This helps the dough to become much smoother.